 Deadline for applications: 11 September 23.59 (Brussels time)

 Expected starting date: February 2023, or sooner if possible

 The first round of interviews will be held in person or via zoom in the last week of September 2022.

 Please read the requirements for the job carefully and follow the application instructions.
 We will automatically exclude applications that are incomplete or do not meet the specified requirements.

 Greenpeace is committed to equal opportunities and diversity.
 We encourage applications from anyone who believes they fit the essential requirements for the job, irrespective of: race/ethnicity; religion/belief; disability; sex, gender identity or sexual orientation; pregnancy, marital or parental status; and age.

 We value gender equality and gender balance in our team, and particularly encourage applications from women.

 Please note that due to the considerable number of applications we receive, we will only be able to contact candidates we have short-listed for interviews.
-If you have not heard from us by the first week of May, please assume that your application has not been successful.
+If you have not heard from us by 23 September, please assume that your application has not been successful.
 We thank you for your understanding.